SunnySunnia/Data-Simulation/README.md

  Retrieved from http://pediatrics.aappublications.org/content/112/Supplement_4/1537.
 ```

 [R code file](Data_sim.R) is containing all the codes used for this project.
-[R Markdown file](Data_Simulation.Rmd) contains detailed contents of the whole project as well as plots and results presented together with R codes.
+[R Markdown file](Data_Simulation.Rmd) contains detailed contents of the whole project as well as plots and results presented by R codes.